keboola/developers-docs/extend/generic-extractor/functions.md

 See [example [EX096]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/096-function-nested-from-to).

 ### Login Authentication
-Suppose you have an API which requires you to send a username and password separated by colon and base64 encoded --- e.g., `JohnDoe:TopSecret` (base64 encoded to `Sm9obkRvZTpUb3BTZWNyZXQ=`) in the `X-Authorization` header to a `/auth` endpoint.
+Suppose you have an API which requires you to send a username and password separated by a colon and base64 encoded --- for example, `JohnDoe:TopSecret` (base64 encoded to `Sm9obkRvZTpUb3BTZWNyZXQ=`) in the `X-Authorization` header to an `/auth` endpoint.
 The login endpoint then returns a token, which can be used with other API calls.
 The following configuration reads both the login and password parameters from the `config` section and uses the `login` authorization method to send them to a special `/auth` endpoint.